isimpforobama/Python-Assembly/README.md

+# POINTER Syntax
-# POINTER Syntax, For these examples we will Assign no inital values
+For these examples we will Assign no inital values
 # Assigning a Pointer
 - POINTER (0 = X)
 # Output: